-Overall, this therapy builds skills used to cope with conflict.
-Through dialectical therapy you improve stress reactions, gain emotional control, and improve the way you interact in relationships.
+Overall, this treatment builds skills used to cope with conflict.
+Through dialectical treatment you improve stress reactions, gain emotional control, and improve the way you interact in relationships.

 Linked to meditation, the idea fo mindfulness is to simply be aware.
 This is useful in determining and identifying problem areas for CBT.

 Rather than give in to an emotion when it arises, you learn to identify that the emotion is happening.
 Being aware gives you a modicum of control.

 Most importantly, MBCT keeps you focused on the now, not letting past experience or future consequences inappropriately guide your current feeling.

 Going into subconscious and unconscious territory, psychodynamic treatment looks at what you don’t know you know.